 - I use some SMA-BNC pigtail adapter cables with the nanoVNA The intent is to take some strain off of the nanoVNA.
 Also, since I focused on QRP operation, I use BNC connectors extensively.

-- Fluke 8010A Digital Multimeter (I found one on eBay)
+- The Fluke 8010A Digital Multimeter (DMM) is good entry level bench meter (I found one on eBay)

 - I use an LED lamp similar to this one to direct the light right on my work

-- This kit includes a solder sucker, flush cutters, tweezers, solder removal tools, and solder wick similar to what I use
+This soldering tool kit includes a solder sucker, flush cutters, tweezers, solder removal tools, and solder wick similar to what I use

 - Solder, Multicore 5 core, 63/37, Sn63Pb37, 0.022" (0.56mm) This is a fine solder that can be a little pricey.
 I picked up a 500G spool and have been using it for many years.
 Today, I'd probably pick up this Kester 44 Solder

 - Solder wick - If you get a wick and it doesn't work well, try putting some solder on your iron tip to start things going.
 If that doesn't help, you may need to try a better rated wick Watch the shipping charges on this page!.